opentower/populus-viewer/README.md

 # Populus-Viewer
 *Social Annotation Powered by Matrix*

-Populus-Viewer is a decentralized platform for social annotation, built on [pdfjs](https://mozilla.github.io/pdf.js/) and [the Matrix protocol](https://matrix.org).
+Populus-Viewer is a tool for decentralized social annotation, built on [pdfjs](https://mozilla.github.io/pdf.js/) and [the Matrix protocol](https://matrix.org).
 You can use it to read PDFs and have rich discussions in the margins, with your friends,